ManasVerma007/DEVESNEST-intern/readme.md

 To search for a product, use the `/search/:search_query` endpoint, replacing `:search_query` with your search term.

+You can test the API using tools like Postman or Thunder Client.
+Simply send a GET request to the `/search/:search_query` endpoint.

+## Important Note

+Upon continuous testing, it has been found that the API requires a good and stable internet connection to function optimally.
+Please ensure you have a stable connection while using the API.

 ## Built With

 - [Node.js](https://nodejs.org/)